Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

 \section{OED for Correlated Observations}

 With observational noise being uncorrelated in space and in time, the mathematical analysis of the traditional formulation of the PDE-constrained OED problem is simple; however, this places limitations on the applicability of the formulated framework.
-Here, we address this issue by formulating the OED problem where the design choice is sensitive not only to the variances of the involved observational errors but also to the spatiotemporal correlations.
-Specifically, we introduce a generalization of the traditional OED framework, following a Hadamard product approach~\cite{horn_1990_Hadamard} for likelihood weighting.
+In this section we address this issue by formulating the OED problem where the design choice is sensitive not only to the variances of the involved observational errors but also to the spatiotemporal correlations.
+Specifically, in this section we introduce a generalization of the traditional OED framework, following a Hadamard product approach~\cite{Horn_1990_Hadamard} for likelihood weighting.
 This will add another dimension of flexibility that will help us formulate a general OED framework capable of handling observation noise with spatiotemporal correlation.
+We start with a discussion of the effect of design relaxation in~\Cref{subsec:OED_weighting}, followed by the proposed approach starting from~\Cref{subsec:Schur_OED}.